burny48500/Berenjena/src/prototype/README.md

 The test coverage itself is calculated on the following formulas (for an example class):
 - method coverage = number of executed methods in test cases / number of methods in clas
 - line coverage = number of used lines in test cases / number of lines in class
-- branche coverage = number of executed branches in test cases / number of unique distinguishable branches in class
+- branch coverage = number of executed branches in test cases / number of unique distinguishable branches in class

 (Reference: https://www.baeldung.com/cs/code-coverage)
-(Disclaimer: somehow the test code coverage with our repository in IntelliJ only worked when the test classes themselves also were in the commands directory)